mhorns/ML-Analysis-of-Renewable-Energy-Demand-and-Weather-Supply/README.md

 ![Midwest Region Temp vs Demand](figs/MIDW_t2m_vs_energy_demand.png)

 We are also able to see that the peak demand times by month occur at a time when the sun is shining, making a great case for solar.
-Firthermore, we can see that during winter time demand spikes, wind is a good alternative.
+Furthermore, we can see that during winter time demand spikes, wind is a good alternative.

 ![Midwest Region Average Demand by Hour and Month](figs/MIDW_avg_hrly_demand_by_month.png)
 ![Midwest Region Average Solar Generation by Hour and Month](figs/MIDW_avg_hrly_solar_gen_by_month.png)